 From the basics of what these security measures are to the difference in frequency and cost, we’ll cover it all.
 Here are the big differences between security tests vs. assessments:

-A vulnerability scan is only a step performed in the process of conducting a vulnerability assessment — and here’s why.
+A vulnerability scan is only one step performed in the process of conducting a vulnerability assessment — and here’s why.
 While these vulnerability scans can be quite helpful for some organizations to get a quick glimpse into their weaknesses, these auto-generated reports usually only detect surface level vulnerabilities.
 The scans are not the end-all-be-all of your security weaknesses and should only be used as a starting point for a full assessment.

-You may have noticed that a big differing factor between these two types of security evaluations is whether they are automated or customized with the help of real human evaluators.
+You may have noticed that a big differing factor between these two types of security tests is whether they are automated or customized with the help of real human evaluators.

 Automated scans can prove faulty or inaccurate since they’re just running off a set framework.
-Technology and threats are ever-evolving, which is why a scan and assessment should always be done in addition to pentest, not instead of.
+They may flag a vulnerability that doesn’t exist (AKA, a false positive).
+Technology and threats are ever-evolving, which is why a scan and assessment should always be done in addition to a pentest, not instead of.
 A comprehensive look into your unique security infrastructure is the only way to rule out false positives with complete certainty.

 While automatic scans are a good starting place to get a broad scope of your security weaknesses, most scans only reveal 15% of cyber security vulnerabilities.
 These scans don’t dig deep into your individual weaknesses, often spewing back generic stats that could apply to any company.